25 Ways on How to Accept A Breakup And Finally Move On

 Be compassionate with yourself, just like how you are with a friend or family member.
 If you can give love and compassion to other people, you can do it for yourself.

-Andrea Schulman, an LOA coach, will teach us about self-love and 3 easy self-love exercises.
+Andrea Schulman, an LOA coach, teaches about self-love through 3 easy exercises.
+Watch the video:

 6. Talk to a therapist